-Nothing was found during her examination, so the veterinarian drew some blood and collected some urine to be sent out to the lab for testing.
+At the vet, nothing of note was found during Sam’s examination, so the doctor drew some blood and collected some urine to be sent out to the lab for testing.

 Two days later, the vet called with the test results.
 Everything looked fine except for one elevated enzyme called the serum alkaline phosphatase (SAP).

 The test result, he said, was just a clue to what was happening in Sam’s body and nothing to worry about.

 The vet told Sam’s parent’s that her increased drinking and SAP could be early signs of Cushing’s dis-ease.
 The test result, he said, was just a clue to what was happening in Sam’s body and nothing to worry about.

 He recommended that Sam be seen in six months for reevaluation, and encouraged Sam’s parents to begin the antibiotics he’d prescribe for her, “just in case of a hidden infection,” assuring them this course of action couldn’t hurt anything and might actually help in some way.
 Once more, this advice didn’t sit right with Sam’s parents.